 Dental Ceramic Crowns beauty can be yours through 2022

-Tooth Crowns and our newer Dental Ceramic Crowns for teeth that need reinforcement and help to improve the dental Bite, Colour, Shape and Arrangement of Teeth, in a stronger way than tooth veneers can in a heavy bite or tooth wear situation, for example.
+Tooth Crowns and our newer Dental Ceramic Crowns for teeth that need reinforcement and are metal-free, all help to improve the dental Bite, Colour, Shape and Arrangement of Teeth, in a stronger way than tooth veneers can in a heavy bite or tooth wear situation, for example.
 Read below for more information and the vast array of choices for different Dental tooth Crowns, their pros and cons and to appreciate which kind of crown material choices and Crown-Prepping Techniques would suit your particular Clinical and Cosmetic situation the best overall!

 One of the most common questions I get asked is, "How much is a Crown?"
 This question always makes me chuckle, as we do over 25 different kinds of Crowns for a start and most people, to be fair, have NO IDEA about the range and features and different degrees of Tooth Preparation (ie: how much tooth is actually drilled away!) for each different kind.

 See the picture below of just a small selection of different types of Crowns:

 Sometimes patients say to me, "I had a Crown once and it kept falling out, so I don't want another one."
 Well neither would I if that was the outcome, BUT if Crown provision is left too late, when much good tooth has already decayed/broken away, then the poor Crown has very little good tooth to get a grip of so may then be easily loosened.
 Or worse still, too much tooth has been drilled away, perhaps into a small pyramid shape ( I have never understood why someone would choose to do that) then likewise, the poor Crown has little foundations to keep it in place.